John Pier Roemer: Assassination

 On June 3, 2022, Roemer was shot and killed in his home by Douglas K. Uhde.
 Uhde had appeared in Roemer's court in 2005 and was convicted and sentenced to six years in prison for armed burglary with a dangerous weapon.
 After killing Roemer, Uhde shot himself, but was still alive when discovered by police.
 Uhde died at a nearby hospital four days later.

 Uhde was described by police as a likely "grievance collector" and had a list of other targets which included Democratic Wisconsin governor Tony Evers, Democratic Michigan governor Gretchen Whitmer, and Republican U.S. Senate leader Mitch McConnell.

 Personal life and family

-John Roemer married Vivian Mae Schroeder on November 20, 1980.
+John Roemer married Vivian Mae Schroeder on November 20, 1980; Vivian died August 8, 2018.
 They had three sons.
-His wife died in 2018.
 Roemer was active in the St. Paul's Evangelical Lutheran Church in Mauston, Wisconsin.